mkhvatov/flask-microblog/README.md

 [You can see the example on Heroku](https://mkhvatov-microblog.herokuapp.com/)

-## Install virtual envaroment and requirements
+## Install virtual environment and requirements

 ``` #!bash